-The short and long answer is NO. Fruit is not fattening at all.
+The short and long answer is hell no. Fruit is not fattening at all.

-In the health world, there is this annoying habit of blaming weight problems on healthy foods like fruit, dairy foods, whole grains, nuts, avocado etc. But, ‘everyday’ whole foods are not the problem!
+In the health world, we have this annoying habit of blaming obesity on healthy foods like fruit, dairy foods, carbohydrates, nuts, avocado etc etc. But, these ‘everyday’ whole foods are not the problem!
 It’s a red herring.
 You shouldn’t believe everything you read.

 To be honest?
 The problem is that we generally eat too much treat food like chocolate, cake, pies, soft drink.
 I know that’s a boring answer and not what you want to hear – because Pizza – but it’s the truth.

-If you are trying to lose weight, becoming mindful of how much ‘treat food’ you eat is way, way, way more useful, effective than to count your pieces of fruit.
+If you are trying to lose weight, becoming mindful of how much ‘treat food’ you eat is way, way, way more useful and effective than counting your pieces of fruit.

-Fruit has been around forever and for thousands of years, people didn’t get fat from fruit.
-If anything, we are probably eating less fruit than people used to eat but way more processed high-energy junk food.
-And that’s the real problem.
+Fruit has been around forever and for thousand of years, people didn’t get unhealthy or fat from fruit.
+The problem isn’t fruit.
+It’s processed, high-energy junk food.

 Things to know about fruit: